boytchev/texture-generator/docs/tutorial.md

 some cases ([more details](about.md).

-Here is a complete example of using the Isolines generator with its default values. the example uses OrbitControls to rotate the a sphere with isolines texture on it:
+Here is a complete example of using the Isolines generator with its default values.
+The example uses [OrbitControls](https://threejs.org/docs/#examples/en/controls/OrbitControls) to rotate the a sphere with isolines texture on it:

 [Tutorial Example 1](../examples/tutorial-example-1.html)